UKMi Quality and Risk Management Group

 UKMi publishes the Essential Resource List (ERL).
 This is a list of resources recommended as being particularly useful for most MI services, especially those more likely to be purchased directly by MI centres rather than held in NHS libraries.

-The list is split into 2 parts.
-The ‘Resources for Purchase’ list recommends Core resources that every MI Centre should hold (regardless of whether the Centre is local or regional), and Additional resources that should be held according to the nature of enquiries received.
-The ‘Resources with Free Access’ list is an approved list of resources which are freely available, including many web based sources.
+The list includes resources for purchase which are either recommended as Core resources that every MI Centre should hold (regardless of whether the Centre is local or regional), or Additional resources that should be held according to the nature of enquiries received.
+The list also includes approved resources which are freely available, including many web based sources.

 Resources are assessed for inclusion on the ERL according to the Resource Assessment Tool.
 Details of a specific assessment are available on request.